-Upon reviewing the areas of native grass seeding proposed in the Preliminary Detailed Design it was determined that native grasses would establish most successfully in the extensive forested areas throughout the alignment.
+Upon reviewing the areas of native grass seeding proposed in the Preliminary Detailed Design it was determined that native grass would establish most successfully in the extensive forested areas throughout the alignment.
 This is due to there being no adjacent pasture areas present in the forest areas vicinity from which pasture species or other weed species can invade.
-On the other hand, when the alignment passes through largely disturbed areas (areas with a high occurrence of weeds) or areas where there is adjacent pasture, it would be unlikely that native grass can establish successfully due to competition from pasture species which colonise more rapidly and can easily invade from adjacent paddocks.
+On the other hand, when the alignment passes through largely disturbed areas or areas where there is adjacent pasture, it would be unlikely that native grass can establish successfully due to competition from pasture species which colonise more rapidly and can easily invade from adjacent paddocks.
 Consequently the extent of Pasture Grass Seeding has been increased and the extent of Native Grass Seeding has been reduced.
-There is now approx.13km of pasture grass and 9km of native grass along the alignment.
+There is now approx.13km of pasture grass and 9 km of native grass along the alignment.

-There is also the advantage of aggregating the areas of pasture grass and native grass for the purposes of maintenance.
 Refer to Figure H.2.2.1 which illustrates the extent of native and pasture grass.